minecraftforum/documents/rules/rules.md

 > Moderators should delete bumping posts and issue a Bumping warning.
 A Member Administrative Review should be created if a member has been warned multiple times for bumping or if they've bumped a single thread a substantial amount -- more than 20 posts.

 # Section Rules

+The Minecraft Forum Section Rules apply only to the section they are associated with, they take precedent over the Global Rules in the section.

 ## Minecraft Discussion